Nima-Fazeli/manipulation/mechanics/preliminaries.md

 ## Contact Force Constraints -- Unilateral Forces Governed by Coulomb Friction

-Perhaps the most fundamental contact constraint states that when two bodies come into contact, the resultant normal force between the objects must ``push'' on the objects to prevent penetration.
+Perhaps the most fundamental contact constraint states that when two bodies come into contact, the resultant normal force between the objects must "push" on the objects to prevent penetration.
 This force can never pull.
 The implication of this constraint is that the normal component of the contact force $\vec{f}_c$ must be non-negative: